daHaimi/accessible-ueq/README.md

 You can use the accessible UEQ-S in any web application as a [WebComponent](https://www.webcomponents.org/).
 All you need to do is import the javascript file and use the custom HTML element.

+This WebComponent implements the [ElementInternals](https://yari-demos.prod.mdn.mozit.cloud/en-US/docs/Web/API/ElementInternals) interface to allow for using the element in classic HTML forms.
+There is of course also a plain javascript API exposed.

 # Getting started
 1. Install via npm: `npm i accessible-ueq`